-Off the Merry-Go-Round is written by six talented women–all working moms who strive to put their families first.
+Off the Merry-Go-Round combines the writing talents of seven women–all working moms who strive to put their families first.
 Grab a cup of coffee and get to know us!

 Jennifer (Jen) P. Ashenfelter